-Ask someone or a small group out for a (Nordic) walk.
+Ask someone out for a (Nordic) walk.
 This is a recipe for aging in a positive way.
 It ensures strong thighs, and beats a stationery activity such as playing cards with others.
 In other words: keep walking steadily and exercise your brain, along with others.

 A walking coach works as a healer for those who may be feeling low or have more serious mental health problems.
 The professional walking coach offers a kind of therapy: "The soul goes on foot".
 Walk mindfully, concentrate on your steps and the surroundings help you to feel the freshness of the moment: "A good way to walk is also being mindful of the breath.
 For example, inhaling in three steps and exhaling in four."

+CORONA PROOF.
 Keeping a dog means that you will have to go out on foot, at least twice a day.
-While a dog does mean an investment in time and money, many dog owners walk more and feel safe.
-They have company and socialize with other dog owners.
+Of course you should be a dedicated dog lover.
+A dog does mean quiet an investment in time and money.
+Many dog owners walk more and feel safe.
+They have company and socialize with others like fellow dog owners.
 In some places, there are special areas for people with dogs.
 Check it out.